We dreamt about our impending day-trip to Highclere Castle.

 It’s sold at Waitrose, yet it's predicted that the USA will be its main market.
 I drank it, and my tastebuds were delighted.

-At the cafe, Lewis spent 15 pounds and 40 pence to purchase a Coronation Chicken sandwich, a duck confit wrap, a bottle of water, and a bottle of Australian Sauvignon Blanc.
+At the cafe, Lewis spent 15 pounds and 40 pence to purchase a Coronation Chicken sandwich, a duck confit wrap, a bottle of water, and a bottle of Sauvignon Blanc, made "south of the Equator" in Australia.
 (When on vacation, it's fun to sip wine at midday).
-An abundance of seating exists on the manicured lawns and near the pretty outbuildings.
+An abundance of seating existed on the lawns and near the pretty outbuildings.
 We sat outside under a shady tree that had mighty branches, and savored our up-close view of the grandiose castle.

 Here is my panoramic video of the view...